LootCalc

 EV per action formula

-- EV(action) = Σ (drop_i_value × p_i)
+• EV(action) = Σ (drop_i_value × p_i)

-- EV/map = Σ EV(action) + Σ guaranteed rewards − map cost
+• EV/map = Σ EV(action) + Σ guaranteed rewards − map cost

-- GPH = EV/map ÷ map time (or EV/action × actions/hour − costs/hour)
+• GPH = EV/map ÷ map time (or EV/action × actions/hour − costs/hour)

 See Glossary: Expected value · Weighted average.

 Build repeatable mapping loops by tracking your clear speed, pack density, and drop rates across multiple runs.
-The calculator lets you model different map combinations and investment levels to find your optimal farming route for maximum currency profit in Path of Exile.
+The calculator lets you model different map combinations and investment levels to find your optimal farming route, but only if your time inputs are honest: include portal time, stash trips, and trading windows in your time-per-map estimate, because even small efficiency losses add up over hundreds of maps.

 Mapping Profit: EV vs GPH — Time Efficiency for PoE Currency Farming